 It’s simple.
 You take in a teaspoon of the liquid.
-If you’re zinc-deficient, you’ll taste very little; it might even taste like water.
+If you’re zinc-deficient, allegedly you’ll taste very little.
+It might even taste like water.
 If you’re not zinc deficient, it will taste unpleasant.
 My husband grimaced immediately, which apparently means he’s not zinc deficient.
 (Yes, I did a “blind” control – a spoon of plain water.)

 I found one published review paper on this zinc test: The Accuracy of the Zinc Test Method.
 There were some positive findings, but researchers caution that the test cannot be considered definitive.
 There is more information at diagnose-me: Test Zinc Levels: Overview